memoryforensics1/VolExp/README.md

 ## Volatility Explorer

 This program allows the user to access a Memory Dump.
 It can also function as a plugin to the Volatility Framework (<https://github.com/volatilityfoundation/volatility>).
-This program functions similarly to Process Explorer/Hacker, but additionally it allows the user access to a Memory Dump (or access the real-time memory on the computer using Memtriag).
+This program functions similarly to Process Explorer/Hacker, but additionally it allows the user access to a Memory Dump (or access the real-time memory on the computer using Memtriage).
 This program can run from Windows, Linux and MacOS machines, but can only use Windows memory images.

 ### Quick Start